JSON formatted Log Event

 This article provides examples and technical guidance for creating JSON formatted Log Events in your custom logging solutions.

-You can send JSON formatted Log Events directly to the LogAPI or to a queue/folder for asynchronous pickup by the Pickup Service (recommended approach).
+You can send JSON formatted Log Events directly to the LogAPI or to a queue/folder for asynchronous pickup by the Pickup Log Events Service Logging Agent (recommended approach).

 A Log Event consists of three main parts: